Nefti-sama/sphinx-docx/docs/source/customization.rst

-   ``rst-class`` applies to the element which follows the directive, the directive has to be placed directly above a section title; anywhere else the class lands on a paragraph or a table, where it does nothing. sphinx_docx warns about such a class, and about a class which begins with ``docx-section`` but is not spelled like one of the forms above.
+   ``rst-class`` applies to the element which follows the directive, the directive has to be placed directly above a section title; anywhere else the class lands on a paragraph or a table, where it does nothing. sphinx-docx warns about such a class, and about a class which begins with ``docx-section`` but is not spelled like one of the forms above.

 .. _`class_based_customization_section`: